Yoav666s/dnd-wiki/collections/_rules/combat.md

 ## Improvising an Action

 Your character can do things not covered by the actions in this section, such as breaking down doors, intimidating enemies, sensing weaknesses in magical defenses, or calling for a parley with a foe.
-The only limits to the actions you can attempt are your imagination and your character’s ability scores.
+The only limits to the actions you can attempt are your imagination and your character's ability scores.
 See the descriptions of the ability scores in the [Ability Scores](/rules/ability-scores/) section for inspiration as you improvise.

 When you describe an action not detailed elsewhere in the rules, the DM tells you whether that action is possible and what kind of roll you need to make, if any, to determine success or failure.